-The penalties for conviction of a class 1 misdemeanor for tax violations of the CLGA include 6 to 24 months in jail and a fine of up to $5,000.
+The penalties for a conviction of a class 2 misdemeanor for tax violations of the CLGA include up to 120 days in jail and/or a fine of up to $750.

 Any person who makes a false or fraudulent return in an attempt to evade or defeat gaming taxes commits a class 5 felony.
 It is also a class 5 felony to aid, assist, counsel, or advise the preparation of a claim or other false or fraudulent document or return as required for taxation under the CLGA.4